children playing with a pegboard as part of the early childhood education program

 Student Teaching

 All students seeking a degree or certificate in Early Childhood Education must complete 1-3 terms of student teaching (ECE 240).
 You’ll be able to complete your student teaching requirement in Lane’s childcare center lab school on Lane’s main campus.
 Center staff, families, and all student teachers enrolled in ECE 240 will be expected to follow mandated safety protocols.
 College students working in childcare centers are also required by Oregon law to provide documentation of an MMR(measles, mumps, rubella) vaccination.
 Plan to provide documentation of MMR vaccination requirements before enrolling in ECE 240.
-Contact Kathleen Lloyd, the ECE 240 instructor (and program coordinator) if you need any help.
 Students currently employed in childcare centers in the community may be eligible to complete ECE 240 in their own center.
-Please contact Kathleen to discuss this possibility.
+To discuss this possibility, please contact the program coordinator, Kathleen Lloyd, lloydk@lanecc.edu.

 Faculty Spotlights